loops-wg/gen-info/draft-welzl-loops-gen-info.md

 the number of acknowledgement sent by the LOOPS egress.
-However, whenever an out-of-order packet arrives while there still are "holes" in the PSNs received, the LOOPS receiver should generate a block 2 acknowledgement immediately that the LOOPS sender can use as a NACK list.
+However, whenever an out-of-order packet arrives while there still are "holes" in the PSNs received, the LOOPS receiver should generate a block 2 acknowledgement immediately that the LOOPS sender can use as an ACK list.

 Reverse information can be piggybacked in a reverse direction data packet.
 When the reverse direction has no user data to be sent, a pure reverse